 - Nodejs (

-Please reference the official Docker documentation for how to install Docker CE on your server.
+If you would rather do a manual installation, please reference the official Docker documentation for how to install Docker CE on your server.
 Some quick links are listed below for commonly supported systems.

 Check your Kernel

 Please be aware that some hosts install a modified kernel that does not support important docker features.
 Please

 probably using a non-supported kernel.
 Check our Kernel Modifications guide for details.

 If you are on Ubuntu 16 or CentOS run the command below to have Docker start when you boot your machine.

 systemctl enable docker

 On most systems, docker will be unable to setup swap space, you can check if this is the case by running